Only 1-3% of gastric cancer arises as a result of inherited cancer predisposition syndromes, including:

 Presymptomatic CDH1 mutation testing is offered to appropriate individuals from the age of consent, generally 16–18 years.

+Recent international guidelines are available.
 For CDH1 mutation carriers, the current consensus recommendation is to consider ‘prophylactic’ gastrectomy, performed by an expert surgeon, in the third decade of life.
 This recommendation is made because, although asymptomatic CDH1 mutation carriers have been identified to have multifocal tiny signet ring cell cancers, these are not reliably detected at gastroscopy, even with advanced imaging techniques.

 The risk of gastric cancer is less than 1% under the age of 20 years, so annual surveillance gastroscopy with targeted and random biopsies, according to an international protocol, is recommended for CDH1 mutation carriers aged 16-20 years.

 Breast surveillance guided by a specialist with annual breast MRI (which can be combined with mammography) starting at age 30 years is recommended for women with a CDH1 mutation.
+Consider bilateral risk reducing mastectomy with or without reconstruction.

 Carrying a CDH1 mutation has significant implications.
 Expert care is important but not always easy to access.
 Probands and families presenting purely with breast cancer in whom a CDH1 pathogenic mutation is identified (eg through breast cancer panel testing) represent a particular challenge with respect to management of their gastric cancer risk.
 Multidisciplinary centres of excellence need to work together with local centres to ensure the availability of appropriate genetic counseling and medical advice.